 John 3:13 No one has ascended into heaven, but He who descended from heaven: the Son of Man.

 How many is “NO ONE”?
 Is there an expiration on this scripture?
 How is it that Christ can plainly state that nobody goes to heaven but somehow Christianity has convinced it’s members that they will, in spite of what Christ says, go to heaven when they die?
 The bible is clear about the state of the dead and life occurs again only in the resurrection and not in some literal fairy-tale kingdom called “heaven”.
+Christianity has created fables such as the literal belief that Enoch and Elijah ascended into the actual spiritual “heaven” that exists outside of this physical world just so they can cling to their own fantasies.
 I am not going to go into a lot of detail about what “heaven” is because I’ve already written on that subject, but “heaven” is a spiritual realm, it is not a literal physical kingdom with streets of gold, pearly gates, and God sitting on a literal throne.
 That is absurd.
-Salvation occurs in God’s timing not in man’s timing…
+The scriptures clearly state that God will be all in all so nobody needs Christianity’s heaven to be saved.

 David proclaims that he “wishes” that universalism were true but David is a liar and he spends over 70 minutes in his 2 part video series supposedly debunking universalism to prove it.
 David’s interpretation of scripture is consistent with what Christianity teaches and as a loyal teacher of Christendumb, he submits to all of her dogma.
 The actual accurate definition of universalism is as follows: universalism is a theological doctrine that all human beings will eventually be saved.
 There is much more to that short statement but there is actually quite a bit of scriptural support for this belief but what you will learn is that Christianity despises the word of God.